matrix-org/matrix-spec-proposals/proposals/3230-spaces_top_level_order.md

 "az" = 65*(95^1) + 90*(95^0)
 ````

-In order to compare strings of different sizes, the shortest string should be padded
+In order to find mid points between strings of different sizes, the shortest string should be padded
 with \x20 (space) to \x7E (~).

 ## Client recommendations: